 According to the Centers for Disease Control and Prevention, an estimated 1.6 million to 3.8 million concussions occur in the United States each year.
 Of those, 65 percent are estimated to occur in the pediatric and adolescent population.
 Although concussions dominate the sports literature, half of those occurring in the 11- to 15-year-old population are not sports-related.
-Therefore, concussions are not just a sports injury; they are a major pediatric public health problem.
+Therefore, concussions in children are not just a sports injury; they are a major pediatric public health problem.

 Minds Matter: Improving Pediatric Concussion Management